-Uchi and sister-concept Uchibā to open in early 2026
+Uchi and sister-concept Uchibā opening soon

 As the Japanese-inspired restaurants prepare to debut in Plaza Midwood, the restaurants’ chef opens up about inspiration, ingredients, and the move to the Queen City.